-Variable label inflows, re-hiring
+Variable label inflows re-hiring, female

-Variable name ein_wdr
+Variable name ein_wdr_f

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of inflows in the respective year which are cases of re-hiring.
-A case is regarded as a re-hire if the employee was working in the establishment on the reference date of 30.06 of the respective year and on at least one of the reference dates (30.06) in the preceding 3 years but not on that of the previous year (employment in t, t-2 or t-3, but not in t-1).
+Detailed description This variable contains the number of inflows of female workers in the re- spective year which are cases of re-hiring.
+A case is regarded as a re-hire if the employee was working in the estab- lishment on the reference date of 30.06 of the respective year and on at least one of the reference dates (30.06) in the preceding 3 years but not on that of the previous year (employment in t, t-2 or t-3, but not in t-1).
 Due to the definition of re-hiring, this variable is only available from 1977 onwards.

 Sensitive variable No

 Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.